-3.3 COMPARE Math Skills Learned
+3.3 COMPARE

-- Know the relationships between larger and smaller numbers - Understand the meaning of the greater than, less than, and equal to symbols (>, <, and =) - Compare numbers represented in different ways such as numerals, dice, dominoes, coin values, and r - Determine which symbol (<, >, =) is appropriate for a number fact (3+4 ?
+- Know the relationships between larger and smaller numbers - Understand the meaning of the greater than, less than, and equal to symbols (>, <, and =) - Compare numbers represented in different ways such as numerals, dice, dominoes, coin values, and more - Determine which symbol (<, >, =) is appropriate for a number fact (3+4 ?
 6-3) - Identify which set of objects has more or fewer objects in it

 Two Activities

 3.3.1 MORE OR LESS

 In this activity, the learner compares two numbers and selects which one is more or which one is less.

-The numbers come in many different forms:

-Click on the >, =, or < symbol to answer.

-standard numerals, number words, number facts, sets of objects, coin values, dominoes, dice, and fractions.
-Questions only compare like forms; that is, a learner will not be asked to compare dominoes to fractions.
+The numbers come in many different forms: standard numerals, number words, number facts, sets of objects, coin values, dominoes, dice, and fractions.
+Questions only compare like forms; that is, learner will not be asked to compare dominoes to fractions.

 Activity settings for More or Less

 Max: Maximum number that will be asked about: 10, 20, or 100.

 Types: This parameter determines which forms of numbers can be used in a question.
 Any or all number forms can be selected by checking the box.

-Levels

 9 levels.
 Preset parameters: